owlprotocol/web3-redux/packages/web3-redux-docs/docs/web3-redux-quickstart/add_network.md

 store.dispatch(Network.create({ networkId: '1',  /*web3Rpc: 'ws://localhost:8546'*/})
 ```

-Web3-Redux will automatically use the envvar configured RPC as a default for supported networks (Ethereum, Testnets, Polygon).
+Web3-Redux will automatically use the environment variable configured RPC as a default for supported networks (Ethereum, Testnets, Polygon).
 For custom networks, you can manually set the `web3Rpc` parameter in the create action.

 For more details on supported envvars (additional default networks), check out [Reference/Environment](../web3-redux-reference/namespaces/Environment.md).
 Also see the React Documentation on [Adding Custom Environment Variables](https://create-react-app.dev/docs/adding-custom-environment-variables/).